geokshitij/geokshitij.github.io/_pages/about.md

 ### 1. Earth System Science
 <!-- Suggested Image: A compelling photograph of a landslide path on a green mountainside or an aerial view of a flooded river valley. -->
 My first focus is on understanding the fundamental science.
-It's mostly about the intricate dance between water and the atmosphere that creates everything from life-giving rain to destructive floods.
+It's mostly about the intricate dance between earth, water and the atmosphere that creates everything from life-giving rain to destructive floods/landslides.
 I am especially focused on what we call compound and cascading disasters.
 This is where a chain of simple events can combine to create a catastrophe.
 A single heavy rainfall might not be a disaster on its own.
 But when it triggers a landslide that blocks a river, which then causes a flood upstream, the impact multiplies.

 We need to understand these complex interactions to get ahead of them.
 A lot of my work involves building frameworks to model and predict these events.
 We can build better models to understand these [cascading hazards](https://doi.org/10.1080/19475705.2022.2162443) on mountain terrain.
 We can also map out which areas are most susceptible to [rainfall-triggered landslides](https://doi.org/10.1016/j.scitotenv.2023.162242) and identify the critical infrastructure at risk.
 This allows for smarter spatial decision-making before a disaster happens.
 This kind of proactive work is essential.
 It is part of a larger vision for a more [Integrated, Coordinated, Open, and Networked (ICON) approach to science](https://doi.org/10.1029/2021EA002114) that can truly serve society.